neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 ### GE.1.2.1

-GE.1.2.1 (alias of XBB.2.3.10.1.2.1) was first sequenced in Kenya where it and its ancestors were dominant in mid-to-late 2023 [note: Kenya is behind South Africa the African mainland country with the second most sequences with collection date in the second half of 2023].
+GE.1.2.1 (alias of XBB.2.3.10.1.2.1) was first sequenced in Kenya where it and its ancestors were dominant in mid-to-late 2023 [note: Kenya and South Africa are the two African mainland countries with most sequences collected in the second half of 2023].
 GE.1.2.1 notably grew to around 1-2% by the end of 2023 in the UK and US while JN.1 was already present in those countries.

 GE.1.2.1 has the following extra Spike mutations compared to XBB.1.5: